freesoft/AsyncTcpServer/README.txt

       mvn test

- Protobuf compile
+Google Protobuf compile

  * This project use Google's Protobuf as message protocol between server and client.
- You need to run protobuf.sh or protobuf.bat every time you change packet.proto definition.
+ You need to run protobuf.sh ( in Unix or OS X or change it properly for your OS ) every time you change packet.proto definition.
+ If your client codebase is C++ or Python, generate new client side Packet code with com/potatosoft/protobuf/packet.proto file.